Antique Schmitt et Fils bébé is 19 1/2" tall, pressed bisque socket head,

 short painted lashes, feathered brows, closed painted lined mouth, pierced ears

-coloring, tinting of porcelain shoulder heads for bébés and dolls.
+porcelain shoulder heads for bébés and dolls and registered their trade mark of

-In 1878 Schmitt won a silver medal at the Paris Exposition for their
+In 1878 Schmitt et Fils won a silver medal at the Paris Exposition for their

 dolls and bébés.